pushmix/web-notification/README.md

 ![alt text](https://pushmix.github.io/web-notification/img/new_4.png "Preview opt-in prompt")

 Visit the section of your website where you have added the subscription code to ensure the opt-in prompt is working as expected.
-Any changes to the subscription details applied in the Pushmix Dashboard will have an immediate effect, web page reload may be required.
+Any changes to the subscription details applied in the Pushmix Dashboard will have an immediate effect, web page reloads may be required.

 The opt-in prompt can be used to subscribe for push notifications as well as toggle subscription states or unsubscribe from further notifications.